-The Remedial Management Group (RMG) is primarily responsible for managing problem accounts and reducing the nonperforming loans of the Bank.
-It determines and formulates the appropriate settlement plan for the immediate resolution of each work-out account.
+The Remedial Management Group (RMG) is primarily responsible for managing problem accounts and reducing the non-performing loans of the Bank.
+It determines and formulates the appropriate settlement plan for each work-out account for its immediate resolution.

 Special Assets Management Group